rodnaph/morgan/README.md

 ## Installation with Composer

-Morgan is available via [Composer](http://getcomposer.org), just add it with composer, and specify the [version you want to use](https://packagist.org/packages/rodnaph/morgan).
+Morgan is available via [Composer](http://getcomposer.org), just require it and specify the [version you want to use](https://packagist.org/packages/rodnaph/morgan).

 ```javascript